 “This helps protect winners’ lifestyle and purchasing power in periods of inflation,” lottery officials write on their website.

 Here’s where the first major catch comes in.
-Winners who opt for the lump sum lose around 50 percent of that $1.35 billion jackpot before it ever reaches their bank account!
-That brings the total down to $707,900,000.
+Winners who opt for the lump sum lose around 50 percent of that $1.55 billion jackpot before it ever reaches their bank account!
+That brings the total of the “cash option” down to $757,200,000.

 Mega Millions jackpot taxes are more than you think!

 Assuming you opt for the lump sum to avoid the uncertainty of a 30-year payment plan, it’s now time to start deducting the federal government’s share of the Mega Millions winnings.
-Although the IRS automatically withholds 24 percent of lottery winnings, you’re now an extremely rich person!
+Although the IRS automatically withholds 24 percent of lottery winnings, the government now sees you as an extremely rich person.
 That means you owe even more in taxes!
-If the winner opts for the Mega Millions lump sum on Jan.
-13, that $707,900,000 becomes part of their 2023 federal income tax return, according to Kiplinger.
+If the winner opts for the Mega Millions lump sum on Aug.
+8, that $757,200,000 becomes part of their 2023 federal income tax return, according to Kiplinger.

 This sudden increase in income shoots the winner into the nation’s highest tax bracket of 37 percent.
-So, on top of the 24 percent the IRS just took out, the winner owes another 13 percent to the federal government.
-In total, that comes out to just under $262,000,000.
+So, on top of the 24 percent the IRS just took out (about $181.7 million), the winner owes another 13 percent to the federal government.
+In total, that comes out to over $280,100,000.

 Some states don’t charge taxes on lottery winnings!

-However, for people in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming, they’re off the hook because these states have no income taxes!
-Although California’s taxes are sky-high, they also don’t tax state lottery winnings.
+However, for people in Delaware, Florida, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming, they’re off the hook because these states don’t charge income taxes on lottery winnings!
+Although California’s taxes are sky-high, they also don’t tax Mega Millions winners.
 Moreover, Alaska and Nevada don’t sell Mega Millions tickets, but residents are allowed to buy them from other states.

-For everyone else, unfortunately, that $446 million is subject to state taxes, with these taxes ranging from 2.5 percent in Arizona to a whopping 10.9 percent in New York!
-So, if someone is “unfortunate” enough to win the Mega Millions jackpot while living in New York on Jan.
-13, they would owe another $77,161,100 in state taxes!
-That would drop the Mega Millions lump sum total to approximately $368,815,900.
+For everyone else, unfortunately, that $477 million is subject to state taxes, with these taxes ranging from 2.9 percent in North Dakota to a whopping 10.9 percent in New York!
+So, if someone is “unfortunate” enough to win the Mega Millions jackpot while living in New York on Aug.
+8, they would owe another $82.5 million in state taxes!
+That would drop the Mega Millions lump sum total to approximately $394,500,000.